 In a story, you provide the context to customers and can drive points home harder.
 Through stories, facts and raw data gain meaning.
 Stories are how we best learn and visualize information.
 They simplify and clarify even the most complex information.
 They can hook an audience with emotion.
 Additionally, stories help people remember what they’ve heard.

-Sales reps have been discouraged to use storytelling in business presentation because the common thought is that they should be reserved for keynote addresses or rousing motivational speeches.
+Sales reps have been discouraged to use storytelling in a business presentation because the common thought is that it should be reserved for keynote addresses or rousing motivational speeches.
 Use Cases which are “stories from the field” are particularly effective.